 - 1/2 cup pork rind panko (if keto) or breadcrumbs (regular or gluten free)

 - Preheat oven to 400.

 - Mix all of the ingredients well.
 This is easiest with a stand mixer, but will also work well if you use your hands.

-- Bake for 20-25 minutes until browned.
+- Bake for 18-20 minutes until cooked through.

 You can serve the meatballs on their own, as part of a sandwich or salad.
 If you wish to prepare them as shown toss the cooked meatballs in low carb marinara and top with parmesan.
 Heat until warmed through.

 This is the pork rind panko I use.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 4 Serving Size: 6 Meatballs

 Amount Per Serving: Calories: 388Total Fat: 22gCholesterol: 114mgSodium: 1351mgCarbohydrates: 3.9gNet Carbohydrates: 3.9gFiber: 0gSugar: 0.5gProtein: 39g